CleanScan

 Every reason on this list comes back to the same root cause: the gap between work done and work perceived.

-Your team may be doing exceptional work.
-But if the client cannot see it, cannot measure it, and cannot reference it when their own leadership asks "are we getting value from this contract?" — then that work might as well not exist.
+Your team may be doing strong work.
+But if the client cannot see it, measure it, or reference it when leadership asks "are we getting value from this contract?" then the work is harder to defend.

 Closing that gap is not about working harder.
-It is about making the work you already do visible, documented, and defensible.
+It is about making the work you already do documented and defensible.

-Elijah Weske is the founder of CleanScan, a QR/NFC-powered platform that helps cleaning contractors document their work and maintain visibility with clients.
+Elijah Weske is the founder of CleanScan, a platform for scan-based work records and client-facing service reports.

 References